proquest/PME/test/README.md

     node run-testcases-all.js

-Based on the any timeouts occurring and how the timeout values are configured this may take a while.
+Depending on whether any timeouts occur and how the timeout values are configured this may take a while (up to 10 mins)

 Once the tests are ready, a report is saved inside the `reports` directory.
 The report's filename has a timestamp and git branch name in it to easily